Parish Nurse Program

 PARISH NURSE MINISTRY

 This Ministry promotes the holistic health of the Parish.
-It is committed to providing ongoing education, as well as serving as liaison between the resources that are available and the elderly who are in need of these resources.
+It is committed to providing ongoing education, as well as serving as a liaison between the resources that are available and the elderly who are in need of these resources.

 This program has been made available through the generosity of Mr. & Mrs. Joseph Macharney in the form of an endowed bequest to provide support services to senior citizens in San Pedro Catholic Parish.

 The name, Arimatheans, comes from Joseph of Arimathea, who tended to our Lord, after His death.
 The Arimatheans is a group of caring Parishioners who attend funerals and memorial Masses as representatives of the faith community.
-At San Pedro there are regular instances where there are very few to no family members able to attend the funeral liturgy.
+At San Pedro, there are regular instances where there are very few to no family members able to attend the funeral liturgy.
 The Arimatheans is a ministry of support to the grieving families as well as a sign of respect for our deceased parishioners.

 Twice yearly, a 7-week course offered for those wishing to learn to live in a new normal without their loved one.
-The Bereavement Ministry also sends remembrance cards to the surviving members at one, three, six, and 12 month intervals as well as Christmas and Easter greetings.
+The Bereavement Ministry also sends remembrance cards to the surviving members at one, three, six, and 12-month intervals as well as Christmas and Easter greetings.

 Although part of the county program, the Bloodmobile arrives on San Pedro campus every 3 months allowing able parishioners to donate life-saving blood.
 An opportunity is taken at these times to reinforce the help that may be given to as many as 3 people per unit in need of this life-saving gift.